pbstark/Repro-s159-f19/syllabus18.md

         + pre-processing, cleaning, etc.
     - analysis
         + figure out what they claim to have done
         + figure out what they did
+            - usually impossible from just the methods section
+            - much harder if the analysis was not scripted
+            - might be impossible even with their code
         + figure out what they should have done
         + compare